 Anyway, as you have probably figured out, this is the fifth installment in my series of sermons on, “Seeking God’s Will.”
 These things are based on Ephesians 5:17, which says, “Therefore do not be unwise, but understand what the will of the Lord is.”

-My aim in all of these sermons is to present one of God’s character traits in each sermon, so that by seeing it in Him, and in the scriptures, we can better determine what His will is just about any situation, since He does all things according to His will.
+My aim in all of these sermons is to present one of God’s character traits in each sermon, so that by seeing it in Him, and in the Scriptures, we can better determine what His will is just about any situation, since He does all things according to His will.
 So, if we see Him in action, we know He acted according to His will.
-So then, we can apply these to us in our own situations, and learn how to act and react like He does in our dealings with people, especially with one another.
+We can then apply these to us in our own situations, and learn how to act and react like He does in our dealings with people, especially with one another.
 This is my goal, here.

 Now, the Bible does not contain what I would call a definition scripture for good or goodness.
 I love definition scriptures because they are nice and succinct.
 They tell us the Bible’s basic understanding of those subjects.
 There are several around.
 You might want to jot these down if you do not already have them committed to memory.